Schuylkill River Passenger Rail: Recent efforts

 In May 2022, Berks, Chester, and Montgomery counties formed the Schuylkill River Passenger Rail Authority for the purpose of furthering the project.
 The authority's first meeting was held in July 2022.
+The Rail Authority applied to the Corridor Identification and Development Program, the mechanism for the Federal Railroad Administration to develop new train routes funded by the Infrastructure Investment and Jobs Act.
+The route was accepted by the FRA in December 2023, granting $500,000 toward route development and prioritizing the project for future federal funding.